 - Auto Radar Sensors use a radio wave based technology that was developed in first of the 20th century and subsequently refined over the years.
 Auto radar sensors of the modern age work on two frequency bands, namely the older and established 24GHz and the newer and upcoming, High resolution 79GHz band.
 Kognetics tracks ~30 major automotive radar manufacturers, including established vendors like Bosch, Autoliv, Continental AG, Delphi, Denso etc. Although radar systems are common in high end luxury vehicles, mass market deployments are still in its infancy.
 However, these sensors have found use in autonomous use-cases.
 In light of the recent rekindling of interest in the industry due to the safety and driving assistance systems, semi-autonomous and fully autonomous use-cases, the industry has seen increase in funding activity.
 M&A activity is still “Low”, given that the industry has established vendors that are focusing on R&D.

 Here are some of the growing private institutionally funded companies in the three industry segments as covered by Kognetics:

 In part II of this series, we will explore the software enablers that are driving the autonomous car into the 21st century and the ecosystem as covered by Kognetics.

-Kognetics is an Artificial Intelligence (AI) platform for enterprise decision making.
+Kognetics is an Intelligence Augmentation (IA) platform for enterprise decision making.
 Our platform and solutions are designed to dramatically transform M&A and investments decision making.
-If you would like us to showcase the platform or if you would like to know more details about Kognetics, please do write to us on firstname.lastname@example.org.
+If you would like us to showcase the platform, or if you would like to know more details about Kognetics, please do reach out to us here.